RealityBending/Onboarding/README.md

 - **Reality Bending Twitter List**: https://twitter.com/i/lists/1509796111724134401

-At first, you'll likely have to force yourself a bit to open and check twitter from time to time (to make it easier, set it as favourite tab and download the app).
+At first, you'll likely have to force yourself a bit to open and check Twitter from time to time (to make it easier, set it as a "favourite" tab and download the app).
 It's normal.
 But don't worry, once their machine learning algorithm gets a grip of what you like, it will start to be filled with interesting content.

 #### 👨‍🔬 **ResearchGate**